mightyleader/Multipeer_Talk/presentation.md

 can ensure *order and delivery of data*

+^ can ensure *order and delivery of data* more on that later

 ---
 #[fit]Consider 3 iOS devices...

 ![75%, filtered](https://dl.dropboxusercontent.com/u/5034400/wifi.png)

+^ here a device with wifi turned on, though not connected to a specific network

 ---
 #[fit]Consider 3 iOS devices...

 ![75%, filtered](https://dl.dropboxusercontent.com/u/5034400/wifi.png)
 ![75%, filtered](https://dl.dropboxusercontent.com/u/5034400/both.png)

+^ here's a second one that has wifi on, also not on a network, and also bluetooth active

 ---